aparoski/Runescape_GE_Analyzer/README.md

 We will send the new information to our database.

 Once we have a starting list, this script can be run every once in a while to update the analyzer with new items added to the game, without the need for a manual check each time this happens.
-We can shorten the time by shortening the list that we check the grandexchange site, by removing any items that we have already searched for in the past from the list.
+We can reduce proccessing time by shortening the list of item names used to check the grandexchange site by removing any items that have already been entered into the database.

 ### Logged Item Scraper - script 2